 - Filer’s Affidavit (Sinumpaang Sanaysay)

-- Death Certificate of the deceased member duly certified by the Local Civil Registrar
+- The death certificate of the deceased member is duly certified by the Local Civil Registrar

 - Official Receipt of payment given by the funeral parlor